 - Complaints Procedure

 The aim of chambers is to give clients a good service at all times.
 However if you have a complaint you are invited to let us know as soon as possible.
 We aim to deal with all complaints comprehensively and swiftly.
+It is not necessary to involve solicitors in order to make your complaint, but you are free to do so if you wish.

 If you require a copy of this procedure is an alternative format please contact Annmarie Nightingale, Head of Practice Management on email@example.com or by telephone on 0161 817 6377.